TangoIndiaMango/alx-low_level_programming/0x0B-malloc_free/README.md

-This is an intro to malloc in C
+An intro to Malloc in C